Crossposted from Medium. Initial description of proposed infrastructure.

 Actually, why are buildings taller in a city?
 Higher is more expensive, right?
 Construction costs tend to depend most on whether the frame is wood, concrete, or steel, and whether there are stairs or elevators.
 Both of these mean higher numbered floors are more expensive.
 Despite this, if the land is valuable enough, it’s easier to make a 2nd or 20th floor than it is to buy more land and put a single story building up.
 In other words, buildings tend to be taller because the space they afford is worth the added expense.

 Urban design, infrastructure, and regulations can also be uncoordinated, raising prices or imposing perverse restrictions.
 There are many different people with different aims: Max doesn’t want to live near a factory.
-Suzy likes driving fast.
+Rachel likes driving fast.
 A borough, city, county, state, and country might each have a bunch of rules that try to satisfy conflicting interests, but sometimes those rules are really out of date, or the people that made (or keep, or enforce) the rules aren’t exactly looking out for everybody.
 New technologies that revolutionize different aspects of life are implemented haphazardly or fought over.
 People speculate on land and veto infrastructure.

 The US, for example, is home to many building regulations and codes: Factory-built homes are required to have permanently attached chassis, have worse financing options and much stricter energy and fire codes, and are sometimes only permitted on certain monthly fee sites.
 The ADA requires an elevator for new buildings over 3 stories tall.
 Many counties in the US have lot size, parking, and apartment size minimums; height and square footage restrictions; and copious single use zoning.
+The entire US is regulated by the International Code Council, which has things like 220ft² minimum apartment sizes.

 Some places in the US let residents veto new development, and the residents take full advantage of this to raise their own property values.
 Land is valued for the kind of legal hoops it can jump through.
 There are huge farms just outside some cities that can’t be redeveloped into the housing that so many want.
 These restrictions can be fairly helpful in some cases, but the overall effect massively increases the cost of housing.